databrary/policies/definitions.md

 #### Databrary Affiliate Investigator(s) or Affiliate Investigator(s)

-An individual, affiliated with an *Authorized Investigator*, who has been authorized for access to Databrary under that *Investigator's* sponsorship and supervision.
+An individual, affiliated with a *Databrary Principal Investigator*, who has been authorized for access to Databrary under that *Investigator's* sponsorship and supervision.
 The access privileges of *Affiliate Investigators* are under the control of one or more *Databrary Principal Investigators*.

 #### Data Contributor(s)